adrianomars/TurretXY/README.md

 - Use Timers to capture inputs to capture PWM signals to use for displaying information on the display.

+- Achieve smooth stable range of motion from 0-180 degrees and remove jitter from the servos when they are idle.

 > A PWM was chosen instead of a DAC as it is the standard way to control servo motors.
 DMA was not used as there was no way to apply it within the scope of the project.

 # Current Features